4d/docs/website/translated_docs/es/Project/building.md

 *   **Path** -  Location on disk

 If a license is not valid, a message will warn you.

 You can designate as many valid files as you want.

+You can designate as many valid files as you want.